The Three Scripts

 scripts ≠ identity

-What you gain from mapping it: you see the invisible hand on the wheel.
-We built WinnerScript’s free report to surface this script - where it narrows your choices, where it drains energy, and where it shows up in language you have heard yourself say a thousand times.
+What you gain from mapping it: you see the specific game your instincts play against you.
+We built WinnerScript’s free report to surface this script — where it narrows your choices, where it drains energy, and where it shows up in the decisions you keep making “one more time.”

 Phrases that often signal a Loser Script running